 St. Louis puts win streak on the line against Arizona

-BOTTOM LINE: St. Louis enters the game as winners of their last five games.
+BOTTOM LINE: St. Louis enters the game as winners of their last six games.

-The Diamondbacks are 39-36 on their home turf.
-The Arizona offense has compiled a .253 batting average as a team this season, Ketel Marte leads the team with a mark of .329.
+The Diamondbacks are 39-37 on their home turf.
+The Arizona pitching staff averages 8.7 strikeouts per nine innings, Robbie Ray leads them with a mark of 12.

-The Cardinals are 40-38 on the road.
-The St. Louis pitching staff owns a team ERA of 3.78, Miles Mikolas paces the staff with a mark of 4.16.
+The Cardinals are 41-38 in road games.
+The St. Louis pitching staff as a whole has an ERA of 3.80.
+Jack Flaherty leads the team with a 2.96 earned run average.
+The Cardinals won the last meeting 9-7.
+Adam Wainwright earned his 14th victory and Yadier Molina went 2-for-4 with a home run and four RBIs for St. Louis.
+Alex Young took his fifth loss for Arizona.

-TOP PERFORMERS: Eduardo Escobar leads the Diamondbacks with 35 home runs and is slugging .522.
-Abraham Almonte is 6-for-15 with two doubles, a triple, a home run and four RBIs over the last 10 games for Arizona.
+TOP PERFORMERS: Ketel Marte leads the Diamondbacks with 77 extra base hits and is batting .329.
+Christian Walker is 10-for-31 with two doubles, two home runs and four RBIs over the last 10 games for Arizona.

-Paul Goldschmidt leads the Cardinals with 147 hits and is batting .258.
-Marcell Ozuna is 4-for-37 with a double, two home runs and six RBIs over the last 10 games for St. Louis.
+Paul Goldschmidt leads the Cardinals with 149 hits and has 94 RBIs.
+Tommy Edman is 16-for-37 with a double, two triples, four home runs and six RBIs over the last 10 games for St. Louis.

 Diamondbacks Injuries: Taijuan Walker: (elbow), Silvino Bracho: (elbow), Steven Souza Jr.: (knee), David Peralta: (shoulder), Ketel Marte: (back).